SimplexCC/sell-docs/source/includes/_types.md

 ### float ###

-### uuid ###
+### id ###

 An opaque string (i.e.: do not assume anything about its contents).
-Currently used to hold UUID4's.

 <aside class="warning">
-No guarantees are made regarding the format of the contents, or for that matter that the string actually contains a UUID4 or is of any certain length. <strong>You have been warned.</strong>
+No guarantees are made regarding the internal format, and it may change in the future. <strong>You have been warned.</strong>
 </aside>

 ### fiat_currency ###